rsksmart/rif-marketplace-dev/README.md

 $ npm run ipfs:provider daemon
 ```

-You can use NPM's scripts `npm run ipfs:consumer` and `npm run ipfs:provider` to interact with each IPFS nodes.
-It has the same commands like `ipfs` command.
+You can use NPM's scripts `npm run ipfs:consumer` and `npm run ipfs:provider` to interact with each IPFS node.
+These take the same arguments as the `ipfs` command.

 You should now have two instances of **IPFS** running on ports `5002` and `5003`.